 Section V (A)(4)(b), Substantive Standards, Standards of Accreditation requires that a school "secures documentation to demonstrate that each applicant meets all admission requirements" prior to enrollment.
 Because of the importance of admissions requirements and the role those requirements play in allowing schools to make informed admissions decisions, the Commission believes that a school's diligence in requiring documentation is a key component to institutional success.
 Therefore, the Commission does not consider a self-certification by a student that he or she has a high school diploma or equivalent to be "documentation" that the student has met this admissions requirement.
-The standard contemplates that a school will support its admissions decisions with independent documentation such as transcripts and copies of diplomas or other documentation of equivalency.
-Admissions documentation for students from foreign countries is to be translated and certified to be at least equivalent to the credential required by the school in its admissions criteria (e.g., a U.S. high school diploma).
+The standard contemplates that a school will support its admissions decisions with independent documentation for students from foreign countries is to be translated and certified to be at least equivalent to the credential required by the school in its admissions criteria (e.g., a U.S. high school diploma).
 In all cases, it is the responsibility of the school to determine whether the credential is appropriate and meets the school's admissions criteria.